senresearch/MatrixLM.jl/docs/src/Demo1_Simulation.md

 tStats, pVals = mlm_perms(dat, nPerms)
 ```

-After the modeling, we can compaire the difference between model estimation effect and the effect matrix that we generated.
+After the modeling, we can compare the difference between model estimation effect and the effect matrix that we generated.